 - Wall facing squats (to return your spine to it’s natural, more extended position)

 - Prone rotations and the golf stretch to help you gain more rotation

 - Side bends in a cat cow position

 How Does Stretching Help with Back Pain and Mid-Back Mobility?

-Stretching is a great recovery tool, and can help improve pain and range of motion, yet we highly recommend using this tool in conjunction with body alignment and strengthening exercises for lasting effects.
+Stretching can help improve pain and range of motion, and it can be used as a great recovery tool, but we highly recommend using this tool in conjunction with body alignment and strengthening exercises for lasting effects.
 Here are some ways stretching can help:

 - Improving flexibility: When the muscles in your mid-back are tight and stiff, they can contribute to pain and discomfort.
 Stretching can help to increase your flexibility and range of motion, which can reduce the amount of strain on your muscles and joints.

 - Relieving muscle tension: Stretching can help to release tension in the muscles of your mid-back, which can ease pain and promote relaxation.

 - Promoting circulation: Stretching increases blood flow to the muscles, which can provide important nutrients and oxygen to help them heal and recover from injury or strain.